EducationalTestingService/rsmtool/doc/usage_rsmtool.rst

 <example>

-There are four required fields.
+There are four required fields and rest are all optional.

 experiment_id
 """""""""""""